UNC-Libraries/SCTS-Documentation/Born Digital.md

    Record the location of these in the appropriate accession record in ArchivesSpace in the General Note field.

-**3. Legacy materials already listed in finding aids** (FD-, CD-, DVD-, etc): Level 6, Black, T Range 2, Side b.
+**3. Legacy materials already listed in finding aids** (FLD-, CD-, DVD-, etc): Level 6, Black, T Range 2, Side b.

    Legacy materials are shelved in various shared boxes on Level 6.